Kyeongbin-Tom/logp-tpsa-analysis/README.md

 ## 🤔 Conclusion
 The hypothesis was supported: TPSA appears to negatively correlate with LogP.
-The correlation was lower than initially expected, but machine learning models still helped demonstrate the relationship.
+The correlation was lower than initially expected, but machine learning models still helped capture the underlying trend.

 ## 💡 Future Work
 - Try deeplearning models for higher accuracy.
 - Identify additional molecular descriptors that correlate strongly with LogP.
-- Utilize SHAP or permutation for better better interpretation.
+- Utilize SHAP or permutation for better interpretation.
 - Explore other algorithms beyond SVR, such as XGBoost
 - Learn and apply Organic Chemistry concepts to deepen the analysis of relationship between LogP and various molecular descriptors.